 The Treaty does not determine what constitutes ‘excessive’.
 This is agreed by the Economic and Finance Council (ECOFIN).

-The UK submitted the estimates in the table below to the European Commission in June 2013.
+The UK submitted the estimates in Table 12.a to the European Commission in October 2014.

 |General government deficit|